Danny Williams (Canadian politician): First term

 Williams' popularity increased when he fought with then Canadian Prime Minister Paul Martin over a campaign promise Martin had made that would lead to a revised Atlantic Accord.
-Martin proposed an eight-year deal that the province would keep 100 percent of offshore oil revenues, but with an expenditure a cap to keep the province from surpassing the per capita tax revenue of Ontario.
+Martin proposed an eight-year deal that the province would keep 100 percent of offshore oil revenues, but with a cap to keep the province from surpassing the per capita tax revenue of Ontario.
 Williams, supported by the other provincial leaders, walked out of talks with Martin, saying that cap would cost the provincial government billions of dollars in lost revenue over the life of its three oil fields.
 Williams along with Nova Scotia Premier John Hamm, who also wanted the same deal as Newfoundland and Labrador, met with the Prime Minister on several occasions but a deal between Ottawa and the two provinces could not be reached.
 Williams raised the temperature on December 23, 2004, when he ordered the removal of all Canadian flags from provincial government buildings.
 On January 10, 2005, Canadian flags started flying once again in the province, and several weeks later Newfoundland and Labrador and Nova Scotia reached a deal with Ottawa.
 A March opinion poll indicated that support for the Williams government had rebounded to 86 percent.

-On March 3, 2006, Williams appeared on Larry King Live where Paul McCartney and then wife Heather Mills argued the seal hunt was inhumane because seal cubs were being clubbed to death.
+On March 3, 2006, Williams appeared on Larry King Live where Paul McCartney and then-wife Heather Mills argued the seal hunt was inhumane because seal cubs were being clubbed to death.
 Williams said the annual hunt is supported by scientists, veterinarians and organizations like the UN and the World Wildlife Fund, and that 90% of seals are killed by bullet.
 Williams accused the McCartneys of being used by IFAW, Greenpeace and PETA to help them raise funds.
 He then invited the McCartneys to visit Newfoundland and Labrador.